wumm-project/Leipzig-Seminar/Summerterm-2021/2021-05-04/README.md

   - This deep value-theoretical question was not touched either.
   - Jannis de Riz : Bonuses are variable salaries I would say.
 And therefore more incentive than a fixed salary, which is paid in advance.
+    - Salary is not paid in advance but _agreed_ in advance, but the main point ist that it does not depend upon the real performance of the organization.
+By the way this is a little bit different with wages that are paid per processed item and not per time.

 - Material incentives (company own cafeteria, kindergarden) - infrastructure benefits.
 How is infrastructure financed?